-- [1] Two times ground area covered by buildings, structures, parking areas, and driveways thereon - [2] When no rear access - [3] Yard shall remain open, unoccupied by any principal or accessory building, and landscaped in accordance with Chapter 1292 "Landscaping." - [4] Includes all accessory structures on lot - [5] Maximum ground floor bldg. size 35,000 sq ft - [6] Maximum ground floor bldg. size 10,000 sq ft - [7] In established business and commercial areas, the building setback line shall be the uniform setback line observed on the same side of the street as the lot in question between two intersecting streets or for a distance of thirty-five from the right-or-way line shall prevail as the minimum setback.
+[1] Two times ground area covered by buildings, structures, parking areas, and driveways thereon

+[2] When no rear access

+- [3] Yard shall remain open, unoccupied by any principal or accessory building, and landscaped in accordance with Chapter 1292 "Landscaping." - [4] Includes all accessory structures on lot - [5] Maximum ground floor bldg. size 35,000 sq ft - [6] Maximum ground floor bldg. size 10,000 sq ft observed on the same side of the street as the lot in question between two intersecting streets or for a distance of thirty-five from the right-or-way line shall prevail as the minimum setback.